Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

     every time it is updated in its real location.
 Because Windows doesn't have functional links.
 -   Heading update for Logic Analyzer

-## Commit \#109 03/19/2021
+##Commit \#109 03/19/2021

 Changes:
--   Refactor EBTKS_SD.cpp to remove major code duplication that supported MOUNT for the SD Card
+-   Remove code duplication for mounting LIF files that occured with MOUNT "SDCard".
+About 100 lines of code.
--   Remove type field for printer in CONFIG.TXT
+-   Remove "type" field from printer specification in CONFIG.txt

+## Commit \#110 03/21/2021

+Changes:
+-   Move initialization of startup logging pointers in prep for earlier boot process info
+-   Delay EMC initialization until after the CONFIG.TXT has been processed
+-   Move EMC limits calculation to only-once code in during boot
+-   Removed redundant message calculations for LOGPRINTF() in the CONFIG.TXT processing
+-   Correct all references to EMS memory to EMC memory
+-   Bracket all EMC code with conditional compilation controlled by ENABLE_EMC_SUPPORT
+-   Remove passing around Master status for EMC code.
+Now a compile time selection.
+Except for modified HP85A computers, EBTKS is never the Master.
+-   Fix some spellink misstakes
+-   Re-indented EBTKS_ESP.h